caputep/arctic_refcst/README.md

 Arctic Cyclone scripts

-This is a test file.
+This is the read me file.